uwssg/GPZ/README.txt

 ////////////////////// The code ///////////////////

-goto_tools.cpp is just a code containing some generically useful subroutines (mostly a sorting subroutine)
+goto_tools.cpp is just a file containing some generically useful subroutines (mostly a sorting subroutine)

-eigen_wrapper.cpp wraps the linear algebra codes from LAPACK into C++ (we only use the invert_lapack() subroutine to do matrix inversion)
+eigen_wrapper.cpp wraps the linear algebra codes from LAPACK into C++ (we use the invert_lapack() subroutine to do matrix inversion and the get_determinant() subroutine to get matrix determinants)

 gaussian_process_driver.cpp actually does the heavy lifting of the Gaussian Process.
 The subroutine get_pdf() solves for P(z_p)